Fiber Optics

 • Free

 More industries rely on optical fiber for communication and sensing than ever before.
 Zeus has developed an array of polymer reinforced optical fibers, extruded sheathing, multi-lumens, and profiles to address these changing market needs.
-Our polymer solutions protect optical fibers in applications that require mechanical strength as well as resistance to harsh chemical, abrasion, and high temperatures.
+Our polymer solutions protect optical fibers in applications that require mechanical strength as well as resistance to harsh chemicals, abrasion, and high temperatures.
 We will work with you to develop a solution that ensures your fiber maintains integrity even in the harshest of environments.

 Zeus works with OEMs, sensor manufacturers, and cable manufacturers to develop solutions to protect and deploy optical fibers using polymer solutions such as PEEK, PTFE, PFA, ETFE, PVDF, FEP, and more.